 Below are some examples of hiring bias:

-- You might discard a candidate’s resume because of where they went to college.
+You might discard a candidate’s resume because of where they went to college, or even whether they went to college.
+This is known as the paper ceiling.

 A 2019 Agency Central study found 96% of recruiters believe unconscious bias is a problem.
 Many studies also highlight gender and racial bias is widespread in recruitment processes.